symphoniacloud/lambda-benchmarking/README.md

 * Add more runtimes (submissions gratefully accepted!)
 * Add package size as axis
 * Add more regions
-* Also do warm start
 * Change manual invoker to call synchronously and show returned value (so we know if errors)
+* Also do warm starts?

 Data collection / presentation

+* Set longer cache expiry for date/time paths
+* Think about how to do better data analysis
 * Handle non existence of particular generator data and move on
 * Other error checking / handling
-* Delete indexes and data for earlier than Jan 9
-* Think about how to do better data analysis
-* Set longer cache expiry for date/time paths

 Infrastructure